075_DJ581.jpg

 • Catastrophising, reacting, worrying and constantly talking about your tinnitus will not help tinnitus go away.
 By focusing on putting as much wellbeing in your body as possible will!

 • CBT and Psychotherapy can be very useful for tinnitus if you are really struggling.
-Contact your GP.
+Contact your GP or the British Tinnitus Association.

 Contact me for more information or to book a session.